StudioLE/realflow-object-tracking/README.md

 ## Configuration

-Once installed ensure to change the `source_directory` variable in the `./config.js` file to your RealFlow scene objects folder.
-You may also like to change the other settings
+Once installed ensure to change the `source_directory` variable in the `./config.js` file to your RealFlow scene objects folder and `object_name` to match the name of your object.

+You may also like to change the other settings:

+- `source_directory` The objects folder of your RealFlow scene

+- `object_name` Name of the RealFlow object you wish to track

+- `export_directory` Directory to export files to

+- `track_frames` An array of frame numbers to track

+- `track_mode` Track the object vertices using `vert` or midpoints with `mid`

 ## Usage